-The National Soil Map of Scotland online mapping tool records the Generalised Soil Type in the study area is Mineral Gleys, and Major Soil Group in the study area is Gleys.
+The National Soil Map of Scotland online mapping tool records that the Generalised Soil Types within the study area are Mineral gleys and Brown soils, and the Major Soil Groups are Gleys and Brown soils.

-The British Geological Survey online mapping tool records that the superficial geology underlying the scheme extents is comprised of Till, Devensian (diamicton).
-The bedrock geology underlying the scheme extents is comprised of Scottish Lower Coal Measures Formation (sedimentary rock cycles, coal measure type).
+The British Geological Survey online mapping tool records that superficial geology underlying the scheme extents is comprised of (i) Alluvium (clay, silt, sand and gravel), and (ii) Till, Devensian (diamicton).
+The bedrock geology underlying the scheme extents is comprised of Calders Member (sedimentary rock cycles).